 Data sharing for business efficiencies: Share live data with internal and external business partners to optimize spend, provide superior customer service, and streamline operations.

 Data sharing to eliminate data silos: Create a single source of truth for all internal data and share it with thousands of internal data consumers across hundreds of business units within a single organization.

 Data sharing as a product (data provider): Provide direct access to specific data sets as a monetized service for data consumers to augment their existing data.

 Data sharing as a product differentiator: SaaS providers can offer direct access to the petabytes of data generated from their B2B customer activity.

 To fully leverage data sharing in the cloud, businesses will require a platform with speed, power, governance, security, and ease of use.

 Snowflake and Secure Data Sharing

-Snowflake's platform delivers seamless data collaboration while reducing costs and revealing new business insights.
+The Snowflake Data Cloud delivers seamless data sharing and data collaboration while reducing costs and revealing new business insights.
 It allows organizations to securely share data across their business ecosystem.
-With Snowflake Secure Data Sharing, easily access live data from across your organization; control secure, governed access to shared data; and easily publish data sets for discovery and control access.
+With Snowflake Secure Data Sharing, access live data across the organization, control governed access, and publish data for discovery and controlled access.
 With Snowflake, organizations can be data consumers, data providers, or both.